HOME SCHOOL or ON-LINE 6-12 CREATIVE WRITING CURRICULUM:

 They Must First Learn to Write!

-Home school, middle school and high school teachers of writing grapple with the same challenge year after year:
+Home School and Secondary teachers face the same dilemma year after year:

 Imagine a selection of sentences written by your home school student as part of a short (one paragraph) creative writing assignment entitled “Still Life: An Old Work Shoe”: